Skip to main content

 So Stewart set out to create a show that focused on the stories of the women gone too soon at the hands of Holmes.
 And she did just that.

 Deadly is so clearly written by a woman.
 The entire production is littered with empathy–it can be found in the smallest of nooks and crannies.
-The script does not just tell the story of a serial killer and why he did what he did and how he did what he did, it tells the story of some of the first cries of feminism, sisterhood, motherhood.
+The script does not just tell the story of a serial killer and why he did what he did and how he did what he did, it tells the story of some of the early cries of feminism, sisterhood, and motherhood.

 Penned over the course of six years, Stewart says the script has changed quite a bit since its first draft to reflect our ever-changing society, especially with the development of the #metoo movement.